Tax Debt Resolution

 – JK Harris

-We get a lot of fallout clients from of companies such as these, but unfortunately for many clients, by the time they come to us they’ve already spent thousands of dollars without any results.
-In summary: 1.) don’t be persuaded by online marketing, 2.) choose a local tax professional that you can meet with face-to-face to discuss your tax issues, and 3.) if it sounds to good to be true, it probably is.
+We get a lot of fallout clients from companies such as these, but unfortunately for many clients, by the time they come to us they’ve already spent thousands of dollars without any results.

 Unregistered tax preparers.
 Unregistered tax preparers have no professional certifications and have not been able to demonstrate any sort of tax competence.
 These tax preparers will seek to maximize your refunds without adequate support in order to get your repeat business.
 Many will outright steal part or all of your tax refund.
 While the IRS has been vigilantly trying to shut down these businesses, it’s hard to catch “phantom” unregistered tax preparers who prepare returns but do not sign as the tax return preparer on the tax returns.
 This makes these individuals hard to detect.
-If you’ve had your return prepared by someone who did not sign on page 2 of your tax return under “preparer’s signature”, you could end up owing a substantial amount of money to the IRS if false deductions and credits were taken.
+You could end up owing a substantial amount of money to the IRS if false deductions and credits were taken.
 Within the group of unregistered tax preparers, there are businesses called “notario publicos” or commonly just “notarios“.
 Notarios prey especially on the Hispanic population and take advantage of immigrants’ poor understanding of U.S. law.
 They mislead and steal from customers.
 They will often tell their clients that they are attorneys or CPAs.
 If you’re unsure of a person’s credentials, you can look up their information as follows:

 When you are ready to work with an experienced attorney to put your tax problems behind you, give us a call (281) 746-6066.